-Love it or dread it, Christmas season is here again.
-Isn’t it a shame that it can be such a stressful time for so many people – obligations, expectations, family tradition and so on.
+Love it or dread it – isn’t it a shame that Christmas season can be such a stressful time for so many people – obligations, expectations, family tradition and so on.

 There is pressure to overindulge – food, alcohol, presents, overspend, over-party, be happy and excited, be organised, generous and welcoming.

 It is difficult to get our own needs met when obligations become deeply entrenched and breaking tradition can mean disappointing others and feeling selfish.

 No wonder we can end up feeling stressed, irritable or exhausted and still feel like we must keep going.